 What are your favorite bags for replacing plastic ones?

-Do you have other ideas for new year’s resolutions for a more sustainable lifestyle?
+Do you have other ideas for New Year’s resolutions for a more sustainable lifestyle?
 I would love to hear about them!

 Until next time,